ziul-bio/bash_Unix_Conda/2-conda_envs_setup.md

 # Setting Up a Conda Enviroments For Bioinformatics
+Autor: Luiz Carlos
+Data: 31/12/2021

+## Conda

+Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
+Conda quickly installs, runs and updates packages and their dependencies.
+Conda easily creates, saves, loads and switches between environments on your local computer.
+It was created for Python programs, but it can package and distribute software for any language.

-Conda is a package and environment manager.
+Conda is also included in Anaconda Enterprise, which provides on-site enterprise package and environment management for Python, R, Node.js, Java and other application stacks. [¹](https://docs.conda.io/en/latest/)

+#### Why???

 An environment consists of a certain Python version and some packages.

-Thus, you can create different enviroments (env) and use a different Python or package version in diferent projects.

-#### Why???

 In bioinformatics, most of the packages used are mantained by studants in Universities, and some of them evolve and update slowly than versions of python.